JamiesonLabUTSW/llms-in-action-2025-share/01-Foundations/llm-platform-cheatsheet.md

     - **Automation**: Offload complex engineering tasks like writing tests, refactoring code, or debugging.
     - **Native VS Code Extension**: Offers a graphical experience directly within the VS Code editor.
     - **Checkpoints**: Automatically saves the code state before each change, allowing you to instantly rewind mistakes.
+- **Cost**: Requires Claude Pro subscription ($20/month) or API keys with usage-based pricing
+- **Things to Note**:
+    - **Healthcare Warning**: Not for clinical use.
+Development tool only.
+    - Powerful for coding tasks but requires command-line familiarity.
 - **Link**: [claude.ai/code](https://claude.ai/code)

 **Gemini CLI**